 - Subverted in Pokémon.
 Team Rocket attempts to jump from a sign not to far from the ground with a parachute that James deploys... and promptly fall flat on their faces.

 - In Quantum of Solace James Bond and his girl not only deploy one parachute for both of them, but they do so two feet off the ground and while rolling through the air, a move which would be certain to kill them both in real life.
 But they're perfectly unharmed.

-- The Mighty Morphin' Power Rangers went sky diving in the first scene of the Non-Serial Movie.
+- Mighty Morphin' Power Rangers: The Movie: The Power Rangers went sky diving in the first scene of the Non-Serial Movie.
 Bulk and Skull ended up on the same parachute and off target, landing slowly into a building site (the one where Ivan Ooze was dug up).
 Could've been worse - they were about to jump without their parachutes, but Kimberly stopped them with a "I think you guys forgot these.".

 - In the Get Smart movie, Max jumps (accidentally) without his parachute.
 Agent 99 jumps shortly after (it's got to be at least a minute or so), with one, catches up with him and grabs him, manages to do all kinds of stunts involving an enemy agent, and manages a perfect landing anyway.
 With Max.

 - Of course, the bad guy gets his chute cut up by 99 and survives his landing anyway, so they weren't really trying to be realistic here.

 - Averted in the new Star Trek movie.
 During the low orbit drop on the drilling platform, Olsen, the Red Shirt, deploys his chute way too close to the drilling platform.
 He bounces off the platform and his chute gets pulled into the drilling laser, causing him to be vaporized when he is drawn into the laser as well.
 Meanwhile, Kirk and Sulu nearly get turned into parachute pizza themselves, and they actually timed it correctly.